Filtering with Confidence: When Data Augmentation Meets Conformal Prediction: Experiments

-For each $X_i$, we embed the text into a lower-dimensional space using Latent Dirichlet Allocation (LDA) \citep{blei2003lda}, a classical method for producing low-dimensional text representations, fitted on the entire training set.
+For each $X_i$, we embed the text into a lower-dimensional space using Latent Dirichlet Allocation (LDA) \cite{blei2003latent}, a classical method for producing low-dimensional text representations, fitted on the entire training set.
 Let $\hat{\pi}(\cdot )$ denote the resulting LDA mapping.
 We construct a kernel $W(\cdot, \cdot) = \exp\{-\xi \|\hat{\pi}(\cdot) - \hat{\pi}(\cdot) \|_2^2\}$, with $\xi$ selected via cross-validation.
-Then we apply conditional CP (CondCP) \citep{gibbs2025conformal} with $\alpha = 0.1, \rho=0$ to obtain adaptive thresholds on $\hat{A}_{ik}$.
+Then we apply conditional CP (CondCP) \cite{gibbs2025conformal} with $\alpha = 0.1, \rho=0$ to obtain adaptive thresholds on $\hat{A}_{ik}$.
+Sensitivity analyzes for other hyperparameter choices are provided in Appendices~\ref{app:sensitivy_diversity} and~\ref{app:sensitivity_perf}, where we show that, as expected, diversity (as measured by the Shannon entropy of the resulting dataset) decreases as $\lambda$ increases and $\rho$ decreases -- albeit not dramatically for low values of $\rho$ and $\lambda$.

-To evaluate performance, we fine-tune a diagnostic classifier (\texttt{distilbert-base-uncased} \citep{devlin2018bert}) using LoRA \citep{hu2022lora}.
-Each training iteration consists of 100 fixed high-confidence documents (selected by the pro-scores) and 400 additional documents sampled under one of the following filtering schemes: (1) No augmentation; (2) No filtering; (3) Filtering by $\hat{A}_{ik}$ only (threshold = 0.5); (4) Hybrid filtering (using $A_{ik}$ for $\mathcal{D}_{\text{calib}}$ and $\hat{A}_{ik}$ with threshold 0.5 for the remainder); (5) CondCP-based filtering on $\mathcal{D}_{\text{aug}}$ (using $A_{ik}$ for $\mathcal{D}_{\text{calib}}$ ).
+\paragraph{Prediction Performance.} To evaluate performance, we fine-tune a diagnostic classifier (\texttt{distilbert-base-uncased} \cite{devlin2019bert}) using LoRA \cite{hu2022lora}.
+Each training iteration consists of 100 fixed high-confidence documents (selected by the pro-scores) and 400 additional documents sampled under one of the following filtering schemes: (1) No augmentation; (2) No filtering; (3) Filtering by $\hat{A}_{ik}$ only (threshold = 0.5); (4) Hybrid filtering (using $A_{ik}$ for $\mathcal{D}_{\text{calib}}$ and $\hat{A}_{ik}$ with threshold 0.5 for the remainder); (5) CondCP-based filtering on $\mathcal{D}_{\text{aug}}$ (using $A_{ik}$ for $\mathcal{D}_{\text{calib}}$).